RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 ## Result Pattern

+As we previously discussed, exception should be used for exceptional situations.
 If we are dealing with APIs, using the result pattern instead of throwing exceptions is indeed a more efficient and recommended approach.
 This pattern allows for better error handling and avoids the performance costs associated with exceptions.

+## Benefits:

+- Explicit Error Handling: the caller must handle the success and failure cases explicitly.
+From the method signature, it's obvious that an error may be returned.
+- Improved Performance: reduces the overhead associated with exceptions.
+- Better Testing: simplifies unit testing as it's much easier to mock Result Object than throwing and handling exceptions.
+- Safety: a result object should contain information that can be exposed to the outside world.
+While you can save all the details using Logger or other tools.

+## Drawbacks:

+- Complexity: What if your flow has multiple issues?
+Hard to map issue to HttpStatusCode since the flow wasn't interrupted when the failure happened.
+- Verbosity: can introduce more code compared to using exceptions as you need to mark all methods in the stacktrace to return Result Object
+- Not Suitable for All Cases: exceptions are still appropriate for truly exceptional situations that are not expected during normal operation.

 ## References: